xapian/xapian/xapian-bindings/php/docs/index.rst

 The Xapian::Stem, Xapian::QueryParser, and
 Xapian::TermGenerator classes all assume text is in UTF-8.
-If you want to index strings in a different encoding, use the PHP `iconv function <http://php.net/iconv>`_ to convert them to UTF-8 before passing them to Xapian, and when reading values back from Xapian.
+If you want to index strings in a different encoding, use the PHP `iconv function <https://secure.php.net/iconv>`_ to convert them to UTF-8 before passing them to Xapian, and when reading values back from Xapian.

 Iterators
 #########

-Since Xapian 1.3.2, Xapian's iterators (except ``XapianLatLongCoordsIterator``) are wrapped as PHP iterators, so can be used in ``foreach``.
+Xapian's iterators (except ``XapianLatLongCoordsIterator``) are wrapped as PHP iterators, so can be used in ``foreach``.

 There's one important thing to beware of currently - the ``rewind()`` method